filimo/ReaderTranslator/README.md

 ## Releases
 **1.3.4**
-Speak text in GTranslator by Reverso
+Add button to Reverso to speak text by Reverso
-**1.3.2**
+Add button to GTranslator to speak text by Reverso **1.3.2**
 - Fix: Crash the app when switching between view modes
 - Fix: Translate/Speak selected text in WebPage